marinaorru/archrobot/_posts/blog/2016-05-25-what-is-arch.md

 * A general term to describe buildings
 * The art and science of designing buildings
 * Knowledge of art, science, technology and humanity
+* The practice and design activity of the architect

+Mainly, it has to do with planning and design form, space and ambience to reflect functional, technical, social, environmental and aesthetic considerations.
+One of the most important requirements is the creative manipulations and coordination of materials and technology.

+Talking about the first written works on the subject of architecture, the earliest found is De architectura, by the Roman architect Vitruvius in the early 1st century AD.
+According to him, a good building should satisfy three principles:

+* Firmitas: durability, a building should stand up robustly and remain in good condition
+* Utilitas: utility, it should be suitable for the purposes for which it is used
+* Venustas: beauty, it should be aesthetically pleasing

 ## Sample Heading